 MEPs seek to ban cloning of farm animals

 MEPs have called for a permanent ban on the cloning of all farm animals, setting them on a potential collision course with EU governments.
 They voted

 Food from animal clones: what European citizens need to know

 Concerns about food products from cloned animals are preoccupying Emma from Lyon, who asks: “In Europe are we eating meat or milk from cloned

+His name was Alan and he was beaten to death live on the radio.
 In a live broadcast, hosts of a Danish radio station killed a baby rabbit by

 Rats damage crops, buildings and infrastructure, costing billions of euros every year.
 They also carry more than 60 diseases that threaten humans and

 Back in the Day: Dolly, the first cloned mammal